 Paired with the hearts in the hero image, this copy is just enough to acknowledge the holiday without getting gushy.
 On-brand and not over the top.

-For a refresher on how to craft masterful copy by popping over to our epic guide, How to Become an Email Copywriting Master.
-And don’t forget to use dynamic email content to personalize your Valentine’s messages and make your recipients feel extra-special.
+👀For a refresher on how to craft masterful copy by popping over to our epic guide, How to Become an Email Copywriting Master.
+Leverage dynamic email content to personalize your Valentine’s messages and make your recipients feel extra-special.

 💓Cue your Valentine’s next best action with irresistible CTAs